adriangallery/hytopia-mcorder-dash/README.md

 - Map configuration: `assets/map.json`
 - Custom blocks: Defined in `map.json` (IDs 17-21)

+## Game Mechanics

+- Items spawn randomly within world bounds (-20 to 20 on X and Z axes)
+- Items are placed at height 3 above ground level
+- Players must walk within 2.5 blocks of an item to collect it
+- Each order has a 60-second time limit
+- Wrong items or timeouts result in losing a life
+- 3 lives total, game over when all lives are lost

 ## License

 This is a personal project adaptation.